ndsi6382/Simple_Invoice_Generator/README.md

 # Simple Invoice Generator

-This is a simple (linux) command line program to generate invoices (with the Australian options of GST / ABN included).
+This is a simple command line program to generate invoices (in an Australian context - i.e. with GST, ABNs, BSBs, etc.).
 There is also capability to batch create invoices from a CSV file.
 An example of an invoice produced by this program can be found in the `samples` subdirectory.
+Please note that this program has only been tested in a linux environment.

-Invoice parameters are set either inside the program through prompts, or through the `config.py` file.
-The invoice is written in Markdown format, before being converted to PDF.
+Invoice parameters are set either inside the program through prompts, or through the `config.py` file (see **Configuration**).

 ## Setup and Usage
 There is only one dependency: `md2pdf`, which can be installed with: